 - Always put the babies to sleep on their back.
 It reduces the risk of choking on any regurgitated milk.
 It also reduces the risk of sudden infant death syndrome (SIDS).

 - Vaccinate your baby as per the pediatrician’s recommendations.
-Vaccines may help prevent several respiratory tract infections that often cause gasping.
+Although vaccines are not foolproof, they may help prevent several respiratory tract infections that often cause gasping.

 - Use saline drops to clear their noses and keep their airways open.
 Speak to a pediatrician who may show you the right way to clear the baby’s nose.